On the Notion of Equal Figures in Euclid: Possible ways to define area and equal figures

 \subsection{Hilbert's equidecomposition}

 When Hilbert wrote his influential book \cite{hilbert1899}, he chose to define the notion.
 His definition was still used in the much more modern book \cite{hartshorne}, p.~200.
 The problem with that definition is that it mentions the notion of natural number, in speaking of cutting a figure into ``a finite number'' of triangles.
 It is therefore not a purely geometric notion.
 More technically, it cannot be expressed in a first-order language with only geometric variables.
 This concept does not permit us to define {\em area}, but only {\em equal area} for polygons.
+That would, in itself, not be a problem, as Book~I needs only triangles and convex quadrilaterals, but Hilbert himself showed that (even for triangles) the claim that equal figures are equidecomposable requires Archimedes's axiom \cite[\S 19]{hilbert1899}.